richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

 ## Configuration in the Microsoft Entra admin center

-To invite GCC or GCC-High users to your commercial tenant where Viva Glint is installed:
+To invite GCC or GCC High users to your commercial tenant where Viva Glint is installed:

 1. [Update cross-cloud access settings](#update-cross-cloud-access-settings)
 2. [Invite B2B guests](#invite-b2b-guests-in-bulk)